gto76/my-linux-setup/conf-files/tiny-core-linux/README.md

 $ tce-load -wi compiletc
 ```

-If You want a proper Linux distribution instead…
+If You Want a Proper Linux Distribution Instead…
 ------------------------------------------------
 Check out this [**INSTRUCTIONS**](/conf-files/debian) on how to install and configure Debian Linux on VirtualBox or on the hardware.